 The Professional Garage Door Sensor Repair Process

 When you contact Facility Door Solutions for overhead door repair, our certified technicians follow a systematic approach to diagnose and resolve sensor issues.
-This comprehensive process ensures your safety system operates reliably and meets current safety standards.
+This comprehensive process helps ensure your safety system operates reliably and supports safe door operation.

 Professional repair begins with thorough testing of both sensor units to identify the specific problem.
 Technicians use specialized diagnostic equipment to measure beam strength, check electrical connections, and verify proper communication between sensors and the door operator.
 This detailed analysis determines whether the issue requires adjustment, component replacement, or system upgrades.